 - salt or fish sauce and ground black pepper to taste

-Once it is well mixed add the cooked Chinese sausage, shrimp and eggs.
+- Blend well and add cooked Chinese sausage, shrimp and eggs.
 Stir fry for 3 minutes.

-5. Another way to cook the beaten eggs is to add it last over the rice and mix well.
-I prefer cooking the eggs separately.
+- Another way to cook the eggs, is to add it last over rice and mix well.
+I still prefer cooking the eggs separately.